vjousse/haskell-for-humans/_docs/01-quick-start-guide.md

 The first thing to do will be to have a working Haskell environment.
 Depending on your operating system, it's not always straightforward. `GHC (Glasgow Haskell Compiler)` is the defacto compiler for Haskell, so it's the bare minimum to install.

 The problem with only installing `GHC` is that soon, we will need to install dependencies, and the mess will begin.
 In this guide, I will always use a tool called `Stack` that will manage the dependencies mess for us.
 You can see it as an Haskell package manager that works.
+Everyone is using `Stack` so should you.
+Even for a very small project, I always setup a stack project.
+It's sometimes overkill, but it will give you a consistent way of working with your Haskell projects.

 ## Installing Stack